 Porting to Qt 6

 There are many changes to Qt from the previous version, Qt 5, to Qt 6.
 Before upgrading to Qt 6, make sure that your Qt 5 application is updated to Qt 5.15.
 The latest Qt 5 version has the least amount of changes when porting to Qt 6.
-However, APIs marked as deprecated or obsolete in Qt 5.15 may have been removed for the Qt 6.0 release.
+However, APIs marked as deprecated or obsolete in Qt 5.15 may have been removed in Qt 6.

 Here are things you should check if you are porting your Qt 5 applications into Qt 6.